angbailey/p8105_hw3_ab6168/hw_3.md

              3 ~ "More than High School"
            ))

-knitr::kable(sex_educ, caption = "Number of Participants by Education Level and Sex")
+knitr::kable(sex_educ, title = "Number of Participants by Education Level and Sex")
 ```

 | education              | female | male |